fernandonavg/ParcelFlow-OCR/README.md

 # Parcel Flow 2.0 OCR Demo

-This version connects the front-end page to a Python FastAPI backend that runs your PaddleOCR parsing logic.
+This version connects the front-end page to a Python FastAPI backend that runs the PaddleOCR parsing logic.

 ## What is inside